yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ### Fallback to Lower Versions
 {: #rec-fallback}

 TLS/DTLS 1.2 clients MUST NOT fall back to earlier TLS versions, since those versions have been deprecated {{!RFC8996}}.
-We note that as a result of that, the SCSV mechanism {{?RFC7507}} is no longer needed for clients.
+We note that as a result of that, the downgrade-protection SCSV mechanism {{?RFC7507}} is no longer needed for clients.
 In addition, TLS 1.3 implements a new version negotiation mechanism.

 ## Strict TLS

 The following recommendations are provided to help prevent SSL Stripping and STARTTLS Command Injection (attacks that are summarized in {{RFC7457}}):

 * Many existing application protocols were designed before the use of TLS became common.
 These protocols typically support TLS in one of two ways: either via a separate port for TLS-only communication (e.g., port 443 for HTTPS) or via a method for dynamically upgrading a channel from unencrypted to TLS-protected (e.g., STARTTLS, which is used in protocols such as SMTP and XMPP).
 Because dynamic upgrade methods depend on negotiations that begin over an unencrypted channel (e.g., the server might send a flag indicating that TLS is supported or required), they are subject to downgrade attacks (e.g., an attacker could remove such indications); if the server does not indicate that it supports TLS, a client that insists on TLS protection would simply abort the connection, although the details might depend on the particular application protocol in use.
 In any case, whether the mechanism for protecting the communication channel is a TLS-only port or a dynamic upgrade method, what matters is the end state of the channel.
 When TLS-only communication is available for a certain protocol, it MUST be used by implementations and MUST be configured by administrators.
-When a protocol only supports dynamic upgrade, implementations MUST enable a strict local policy (a policy that forbids fallback to plaintext) and administrators MUST use this policy.
+When a protocol only supports dynamic upgrade, implementations MUST provide a strict local policy (a policy that forbids use of plaintext in the absence of a negotiated TLS channel) and administrators MUST use this policy.

-* HTTP client and server implementations MUST support the HTTP Strict Transport Security (HSTS) header {{?RFC6797}}, in order to allow Web servers to advertise that they are willing to accept TLS-only clients.
+* HTTP client and server implementations MUST support the HTTP Strict Transport Security (HSTS) header field {{?RFC6797}}, in order to allow Web servers to advertise that they are willing to accept TLS-only clients.